oliveirakennedyjoao/tetris-fantasy-js/README.md

 - [ ] Block Movement – Add collision detection with already placed blocks
 - [ ] Game – Implement a point system
 - [ ] Game – Add a game over check and screen

+### How to Run the Game

+1. Clone this repository
+2. Run the command: `yarn dev`
+3. In your browser, open: [http://localhost:5173/](http://localhost:5173/)